tdauth/dmdf/README.md

 Currently, it would be too much work to convert all vJass code into Wurst although Wurst has some nice features which are missing from vJass.

 ### MPQ <a name="formats_mpq"></a>
-Warcraft III uses the format [MPQ](https://en.wikipedia.org/wiki/MPQ) for custom data archives.
+Warcraft III uses the format [MPQ](https://en.wikipedia.org/wiki/MPQ) for data archives.
+There is several third-party libraries for accessing MPQ archives such as [StormLib](https://github.com/ladislav-zezula/StormLib) and [wc3lib](https://github.com/tdauth/wc3lib) (only reading).

-Therefore, The Power of Fire provides a custom file called `War3Mod.mpq` with all required resources such as models, textures, icons and sound files.
+The Power of Fire provides a custom directory called `War3Mod.mpq` in the Warcraft III installation directory with all required resources such as models, textures, icons and sound files.
+This directory has previously been an MPQ archive but has been changed to a directory with patch 1.30.
-This file is automatically loaded by Warcraft III when put into its directory.
+The data from this directory is automatically loaded by Warcraft III.
 It is also automatically loaded by the World Editor.
-There is several third-party libraries for accessing MPQ archives such as [StormLib](https://github.com/ladislav-zezula/StormLib) and [wc3lib](https://github.com/tdauth/wc3lib) (only reading).

 ## Windows Setup <a name="windows"></a>
 The batch scripts from the folder `src/Scripts` work on volume `F:` (previously on volume `E:`) and expect the following folders: